It goes without saying that as we only get one pair of them during our lifetime, it is vitally important to look after our eyes.

 Flat plaques on your eyelids with a yellowish tinge can often be a sign of a dangerously high cholesterol level and a yellow tinge that is affecting the whites of your eyes is a potential indication that you may have a problem with your liver or blood.
 When you are being examined, the eye specialist will look at the back of your eye, which is known as a retinal examination, and may be able to detect the signs of complications such as diabetes and high blood pressure.

 If you wear contact lenses, you can now order these online through a site such as Lenstore but it is still important to have regular checks even if you are having your contact’s delivered for added convenience.
-Regular checks will help to identify the potential symptoms for glaucoma which is a relatively common problem when people reach the age of 40 and beyond.
+Regular checks by a glaucoma optometrist will help to identify the potential symptoms of glaucoma, which is a relatively common problem when people reach the age of 40 and beyond.
 If undetected, glaucoma can damage the nerve at the back of your eye due to raised pressure in the eyeball.

 This is a condition that causes clouding of the lens at the front of your eye which is used to focus images on the back of the eye.
 Cataracts are often associated with older age but they can occasionally be present at birth.
 It is a condition that is very often associated with smoking, an unhealthy diet or as a result of having diabetes.
 The good news is that cataracts are very often easily treated with surgery but the bad news is that NHS funding restrictions have meant that many sufferers have had to wait until their vision has become badly affected before becoming eligible for surgery.
 You can also check out the cheapest cataract drops as an option.

 Apart from regular checks, you can also maintain healthy eyes by following very easy yet effective tips in your daily life:

 Wear Sun Glasses

 Sunglasses are not just a style or fashion statement but an essential carry whenever you go out in the day time.
 There are many eye diseases and infections including cataract that are caused by the ultraviolet light rays.